open-cogsci/osdoc/content/pages/manual/eyetracking/eyelink.md

 ### Installing OpenSesame with PyLink

 PyLink is the Python library for EyeLink support.
-As of July 2023, PyLink supports Python versions up to 3.10, whereas OpenSesame by default uses Python 3.11.
-Therefore, until Pylink is updated for Python 3.11, the easiest way to install OpenSesame with Pylink is by building a Python 3.10 environment through Anaconda.

-This sounds complicated, but it is really not.
-To do so, first read the general procedure for installing OpenSesame through Anaconda as described on the Downloads page:

-- %link:download%

-Next, once you understand the general procedure, start by creating a Python 3.10 environment, continue with the instructions from the Downloads page, and then install PyLink:
+PyLink can be installed from the SR Research PyPi repository through `pip install`:

 ```
-# Start by creating a Python 3.10 environment
-conda create -n opensesame-py3 python=3.10
-conda activate opensesame-py3
-# Now follow the instructions from the downloads page
-# ...
-# Then install PyLink from the SR Research PyPi repository
 pip install --index-url=https://pypi.sr-research.com sr-research-pylink
-# And now launch OpenSesame!
-opensesame
 ```

 You can find more information about PyLink on the SR Research forum (free registration required):